-The ornery earthwork crafted by Stan Herd on New York City’s west side teetered on the brink of failure last month.
+The ornery earthwork artist’s creation on New York City’s west side teetered on the brink of failure last month.
 Father Time and Mother Nature—two of Herd’s constant enemies—conspired to sabotage the Lawrence artist’s latest creation.
 Chilly winds signaled impending frost and death to the thousands of plants Herd cultivated to create the image of a country landscape.

-Herd and a small band of assistants—including two homeless men who camped in a nearby tunnel—struggled to convince flowers, fruits and vegetables to bloom in concert.
+Herd and a small band of assistants—including representatives of Pines Wheat Grass and two homeless men who camped in a nearby tunnel—struggled to convince flowers, fruits and vegetables to bloom in concert.

 “Until about two weeks ago, it was a failed image in my mind,” Herd said in an interview Tuesday.

 “The produce that I put in early in the year were able to bear fruit but then faded,” Herd said.
 “The tree would be working beautifully, and then as I was working on another area, it would fade.
 It was a constant struggle.”

 Money was running out as Herd and his assistants cradled and coaxed the makeshift garden.
 Finally, the crops cooperated and hit their fall peak.
 “It’s a fundamental battle with nature that is at the heart of the art process, of my work,” Herd said.
 “I’m just really pleased that I was able to achieve what I consider a successful image.”